rrhodes/rrhodes/README.md

 ### Hi there 👋

-🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...
-Planning, architecture, and implementation of AWS microservices.
-These services typically use Python, deployed to AWS with the [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/home.html).
+Planning, architecture, and implementation of AWS microservices using Python and the [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/home.html).

 - 🌱 I’m currently learning ...
 How to architect highly-available, scalable, secure services in the cloud.
-Plenty to learn down this avenue, with security being a priority to me.

 - 👯 I’m looking to collaborate on ...
 Anything that catches my eye.
-Areas of particular interest include cloud development and machine learning.
+Areas of interest include cloud development and machine learning.

 - 🤔 I’m looking for help with ...
 Any open-source contributions I make.
 Feedback on pull requests would be warmly welcome!